 Contact info@vadervpn.com if you need multiple tokens, staged rollout help, or a deployment path for WireGuard-capable devices.

-Windows, Debian, AppImage, and the current direct Android APK are mirrored now.
-RPM and macOS public mirrors are still being refreshed before broader promotion.
+Windows, Debian, Fedora/RHEL RPM, AppImage, CLI, and the current direct Android APK are mirrored now. macOS public packaging is still being refreshed before broader promotion.

 Start with the public installer or package below.
-Token import is built into the current desktop client.
+Token import is built into the current desktop client, and checkout can generate vanilla WireGuard configs.

 Enable DNS filtering when you want it, or leave the connection in plain tunnel mode when you do not.